 Let’s talk about your Safety as an Intern in South Africa

 It is a topic often discussed by friends and family when you’re going to South Africa for your internship: are you going to be safe?
 There are plenty of posts and ideas going around online about what you should or shouldn’t do when going to South Africa.
 I’m Laura, the current Communications intern of Roots Interns, and in this post, I’ll let you in on my experiences.
 I’ll also give you some tips and advice for safely doing your internship in South Africa.

 I’ve been in Cape Town for six weeks now, so first I’ll just let you in on my experiences so far.
 Disclaimer: they’re actually pretty good!
 The thing I had to get used to the most is not being able to walk the streets at night.
 Well, you could, of course, it’s just not recommended.
 Coming from the Netherlands, this took me a while to get used to!
 However, taking an Uber here is really cheap.
 Besides, it is a great mind challenge to figure out how fast you should walk to get home before it is dark. 😉

-Have you considered Johannesburg as your next Internship Destination already?!
+Have you considered Cape Town as your next Internship Destination already?!
 Take a look at our available internships!

 Tips & Advice about Safety in South Africa